 Public tidbits and discoveries that aren't worth a full blog post but that I still wanted to write about.
+Some posts here may be written with AI assistance.
+If you want the handwritten versions, head to the Blog.
 No guarantees of accuracy, utility, sanity, or anything else provided.
 Also cross-posted to nik.tw.

 All Notes